sowmyabalda/fed-technical-assessment/README.md

    - Success
      ![Loading](https://raw.githubusercontent.com/fveracoechea/fed-technical-assessment/main/pdp-success.png)

+5. Open a PR with your updates!

+Optional Tasks:
-5. Make it adaptable for mobile view.
-(Optional)
+  Make it adaptable for mobile view.

 ### Things we are looking for: